charsoft/channelFlow/README.md

 Running it in GCP
 How to set up:
 - Create a Google Cloud project
-- manually create the OAuth Client ID and Secret in GCP Console Configure Google OAuth Client: In your Google Cloud Console, under "APIs & Services" -> "Credentials", make sure the OAuth 2.0 Client ID you're using is configured as a "Web application" and, critically, that you've added http://localhost:8000 (for local testing) and your deployed application's URL to the "Authorized JavaScript origins".
+- Manually create the OAuth Client ID and Secret in GCP Console Configure Google OAuth Client: In your Google Cloud Console, under "APIs & Services" -> "Credentials", make sure the OAuth 2.0 Client ID you're using is configured as a "Web application" and, critically, that you've added http://localhost:8000 (for local testing) and your deployed application's URL to the "Authorized JavaScript origins".
 The redirect_uri is handled by the new Google Identity Services library and doesn't need to be configured for this flow.
+- Copy the clientID and Client Secret.
+Put the values in the terraform.tfvars file.

 - Clone this repository
 - Open the repo in your favorite code editor